-- have not been included in an earlier R&D Declaration (or, for the period 2012 - 2015, in an RDA Decision); - serve solely for the performance of your own R&D; - are borne by the R&D tax withholding agent, or by a company within the tax entity of the R&D tax withholding agent; - · not qualify as expenditures.
+- have not been included in an earlier R&D Declaration (or, for the period 2012 - 2015, in an RDA Decision); - serve solely for the performance of your own R&D; - are borne by the R&D tax withholding agent, or by a company within the tax entity of the R&D tax withholding agent; - not qualify as expenditures.

-'Serve solely' means that these costs cannot be ascribed to in-house R&D only in part.
+The term 'serve solely' means that 100% of the costs must serve the performance of your own R&D rather than other purposes.
 In other words, costs must be fully (100%) attributable to in-house R&D.